: one of/from the mountains; highlander

 It is the original definition that we use, and the reason that we chose SERRANO as our brand name, with the mountain logo.
 Read on..
 I promise it will make sense!

 It's a tale as old as time...
 Big city Florida girl goes to college, meets a small town Georgia boy, they fall in love, decide to leave the South and move to California to start a winery...
 We're almost a country song at this point...

-Brice and Sarah Garrett are the owners and winemaking team behind Serrano Wine.
-The two met at the University of the South in Sewanee, Tennessee.
-The small campus is tucked away just off the Cumberland plateau, and students affectionately refer to the school as "The Mountain."
+Our story really starts in 2012 when we met at the University of the South in Sewanee, Tennessee.
+The small campus is tucked away just off the Cumberland plateau, and we students affectionately refer to the school as "The Mountain."

-By definition, Serrano means "one of/from the mountains."
-Their beginning on the Mountain was followed by graduation and a move out to Paso Robles, California.
-Sarah had spent most of her childhood summers visiting this area where her mother and stepfather had vineyards and a winery.
-With great aspirations of becoming the newest generation of winemakers, they took on the first of the many mountainous challenges in the wine industry: starting their own business.
+Our beginning on the Mountain was followed by graduation and a move out to Paso Robles, California.
+I had spent many of my childhood summers visiting this area where my mother had vineyards.
+With great aspirations of becoming the newest generation of winemakers, we took on the first of the many mountainous challenges in the wine industry: starting our own business.

 We started as cellar rats at a custom crush facility, but quickly wanted to branch out on our own and build our own legacy.
 We aspired to make wines that appealed to the younger generation of millennials, while also captivating established wine drinkers; creating a wine brand of premier wines without the pretention and intimidation that can sometimes be present in the wine industry.